JeffDeCola/my-cheat-sheets/software/service-architectures/containers-as-a-service/google-kubernetes-engine-cheat-sheet/README.md

 A node pool is a “pool,” of machines with the same configuration.

-At `gke`, you are not charged for the master node.
+At `gke` you are not charged for the master node.

 Refer to my
 [My kubernetes cheat sheet](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/operations-tools/orchestration/cluster-managers-resource-management-scheduling/kubernetes-cheat-sheet)